iamalvisng/alvisng/pages/pages/100daysofcode/index.md

 ### Day 4: January 17, 2016

-**Today's Progress**: Setting up a new page on my personal gatsby-powered blog
+**Today's Progress**: Setting up a new page on my personal gatsby-powered blog.

 **Thoughts:** Decided to add a new page on my personal blog [alvisng.me](http://alvisng.me/) to help sharing my #100DaysOfWork log with others.